Should Europe be scared of Italy's populists?

 A country known for high drama.
 A nation that flirted with modern-day populism ahead of the US and the rest of Europe - with the first Berlusconi government back in 1994.

-This is also a country that threatened to (but ultimately did not) bring the Eurozone crashing down before - in 2011 during the European debt crisis.
+This is also a country that threatened to (but ultimately did not) bring the eurozone crashing down before - in 2011 during the European debt crisis.

-Also important to note is that Italy's political system was redesigned after its fascist dictatorship and WW2 to avoid any one politician or party getting too much power ever again.
+Also important to note is that Italy's political system was redesigned after its fascist dictatorship and World War Two to avoid any one politician or party getting too much power ever again.

-So even if this marriage of the League Party and the Five Star movement does take off, and if they manage to contain the very big ideological differences that exist between them (and that's a big if), getting dramatic reforms passed rapidly through the Italian parliament will be an uphill struggle for them.
+So even if this marriage of The League and the Five Star movement does take off, and if they manage to contain the very big ideological differences that exist between them (and that's a big if), getting dramatic reforms passed rapidly through the Italian parliament will be an uphill struggle for them.

 So should Europe stop worrying, sit back and simply observe this latest Italian drama unfold?

-In fact, despite the caveats I've listed above, what Five Star and the League are proposing would shake Italian and European politics to the core.
+In fact, despite the caveats I've listed above, what Five Star and The League are proposing would shake Italian and European politics to the core.

 Brussels is spooked.
 As are the financial markets and investors.